 Wanna make an easy dip for your next party?
 This vegan black bean dip is creamy, garlicky, and good for you, too.Whenever someone suggests bringing store-bought salsa to a party, my inner self shouts out a big “Noooo!”
 Jarred salsa freaks me out.
 Why is it that something that’s supposed to be made from fresh vegetables can just sit there in a jar on a store shelf for months?
 How can those limp tomatoes and odd bits of red skin be remotely appetizing?
 And why does store-bought salsa always taste surprisingly sweet?A part of me wants to apologize for sounding . . .

-I’m thrilled to partner with Aiya, a premium matcha tea producer, to bring you this recipe.
+I’m thrilled to partner with Aiya, a premium matcha tea producer, to bring you these matcha oatmeal cookies.
 Thank you for supporting the brands that support The New Baguette!
 The early morning scene in the New York City subway system is not a pretty sight.
-The trains are crowded, the people are irritable, and you can bet that everyone is collectively crossing their fingers and hoping that maybe just for today, there will not be "an ongoing investigation," "a sick passenger in the train ahead of us", or a "we are being held in the station" announcement.
-And if you get stuck in the . . .
+The trains are crowded, the people are irritable, and you can bet that everyone is collectively crossing their fingers and hoping that maybe, just for today, there will not be "an ongoing investigation," "a sick passenger in the train ahead of us", or a "we are being held in the station" announcement.
+And if you . . .

 December has officially arrived and that means we've all got holiday parties, travel, this Mariah Carey song, and sugary cookies on the brain.
 With all the booze- and indulgent food-filled celebrations going on, this festive month makes it very easy to fall off our respective wellness wagons.
 But suddenly being down to party 24/7 is no cause for filling your body with questionable ingredients, just so you can commit to 3x/week workouts and quitting carbs as your new year's resolution come January...
 Enter: this healthy-ish treat from Danny Seo's Naturally, . . .